Bulma: Dragon Ball

+Dragon Ball Z

 After five years of peace, an evil menace comes to the Earth.
 It is Goku's elder brother, an extraterrestrial Saiyan named Raditz.
 After Goku and Piccolo kill him, Bulma takes the Scouter (スカウター, Sukautā) from Raditz and fixes it to find the power levels of people in human numbers.
 During the subsequent battle against Vegeta and Nappa, Yamcha, Tien Shinhan, Chiaotzu and Piccolo are killed, and because Piccolo dies, the Dragon Balls are rendered useless.

 After Goku defeats the Saiyans, Bulma volunteers to travel to Piccolo's home planet, Namek, and use the Namekian Dragon Balls to restore Yamcha and the others back to life.
 In need of a spaceship, Mr. Popo reveals one to Bulma, which had been the ship Kami had used to travel to Earth when he was a boy.
 She repairs the ship with the help of her father and flies off to Namek with Krillin and Son Gohan.
 After Goku defeats the tyrant Frieza, Yamcha and the others who were killed are revived by Porunga, the dragon of the Namekian Dragon Balls.
 Vegeta returns to Earth, staying with Bulma and her family.

 Several years before the arrival of the Androids, Bulma ends her relationship with Yamcha and begins a relationship with Vegeta that leads to the birth of their son, Trunks.
 She used Dr. Gero's stolen blueprints to build a detonator to destroy the Androids, but Krillin broke it after realizing his feelings for Android 18.
 With her father's help, Bulma later repairs Android 16 before the Tournament of Martial Arts.

 In the alternate future timeline, Bulma survives the Androids' onslaught and lives at the former site of Capsule Corp.
 She spends most of her life devoted to building a time machine, attempting to prevent the devastation brought by the Androids.
 She is very protective of Trunks and hates the idea of him fighting, but nevertheless allows him to travel to the past to deliver Goku an antidote for a heart virus that claimed his life in the alternate timeline.
 Once the Androids (or more importantly, Cell) are taken care of in the main timeline, Trunks returns to his original time and defeats the much weaker Androids and Cell with ease, thus restoring peace to the future timeline world.

 Seven years after the battle against the Androids, Bulma helps Gohan by making a watch which automatically changes his clothes into a superhero costume so he could fight crime, without his real identity being known.
 She and the other heroes, except for Goku, Vegeta, Tien, Chiaotzu, and Gohan, hide at Kami's from the monstrous Majin Buu, however, she is killed when Buu turns her into chocolate and eats her.
 Bulma is revived by the Porunga, along with the rest of the Earth, and gives her energy to Goku to eliminate Majin Buu once and for all.
 Many years later, she gives birth to her and Vegeta's daughter, Bulla.